Elizabeth, mother of John the Baptist: Islam

 In Sunni Islamic reports of al-Tabari and al-Masudi, Elizabeth is said to have been a daughter of Imran, and thus, a sister of Mary.
 Therefore, their children Jesus and John are believed to have been cousins.
 In other accounts, Elizabeth is said to be a daughter of Fakudh, and a sister of Imran's wife Hannah.

 In Shia hadith she is named Hananah, and is identified as a sister of Mary's mother Hannah.
 Abu Basir recorded that Imam Ja'far al-Sadiq, the great grandson of the Islamic Prophet Muhammad, had stated: "Anne, the wife of Imran, and Hananah, the wife of Zechariah, were sisters.
 He goes on to say that Mary was born from Hannah and John was born from Hananah.
 Mary gave birth to Jesus and he was the son of the daughter of John's aunt.
 John was the son of the aunt of Mary, and the aunt of one's mother is like one's aunt."

 Mandaeism

-In Mandaeism, Enišbai (ࡏࡍࡉࡔࡁࡀࡉ) is the Mandaic name for Elizabeth, the mother of John the Baptist.
+In Mandaeism, Enišbai (ࡏࡍࡉࡔࡁࡀࡉ, /mid/) is the Mandaic name for Elizabeth, the mother of John the Baptist.
 Enišbai is mentioned in chapters 18, 21, and 32 of the Mandaean Book of John.